 Are you searching for a dedicated team of professional mortgage lenders who actually care about their customers and are committed to providing a seamless, worry-free experience?
-Then look no further than NewFed Mortgage!
+Then look no further than NewFed Mortgage Corp.!
 We truly believe in the success of our customers and want you to secure a mortgage that works in your favor.
 That is why we make it our principal priority to address your every need as we guide you through the home buying or refinancing process.

-Our motto is “mortgages for every stage of your life,” so if you’re a Massachusetts resident – be it from Boston, the North Shore, the South Shore, Cape Cod, MetroWest, or western Mass – including the Berkshires and Pioneer Valley –- who’s searching for a first-rate mortgage lender to help you secure a home loan or refinance an existing property, then let our experts at NewFed Mortgage assist you!
+Our motto is “mortgages for every stage of your life,” so if you’re a Massachusetts resident – be it from Boston, the North Shore, the South Shore, Cape Cod, MetroWest, or western Mass – including the Berkshires and Pioneer Valley –- who’s searching for a first-rate mortgage lender to help you secure a home loan or refinance an existing property, then let our experts at NewFed Mortgage Corp. assist you!
 Below, we’ll quickly go over the various mortgage property types, what refinancing means, and clear up any confusion surrounding reverse mortgages.

 So, you’ve made the decision to purchase a new home in Massachusetts.
 Congratulations!
 Before you set out, though, it’s important to know about the various properties that are available to you in Massachusetts’ diverse regions, from quiet towns in the northwest corner of the state to vacation homes on Cape Cod and the Islands, and homes within commuting distance of Boston.
-The main types of homes you can finance with a mortgage include single-family residences, manufactured homes, condominiums, cooperatives (or co-ops), townhouses, and multi-unitproperties.
+The main types of homes you can finance with a mortgage include single-family residences, manufactured homes, condominiums, cooperatives (or co-ops), townhouses, and multi-unit properties.

 Usually defined as freestanding homes on a piece of property, or independent residential structures that function as dwellings.

 A real estate property that is split into several units in one or more buildings.
 These units are individually owned and can either be attached or detached.

-Cooperatives (co-ops): Usually a multi-family piece of real estate wherein a legal entity owns the title to the property.
+Usually a multi-family piece of real estate wherein a legal entity owns the title to the property.
 Residents gain equity in the building by purchasing shares, which allow them to own a portion of the property, but not the deed itself.